 His size was often mocked by his classmates and to overcome any embarrassment, Farley would ridicule himself before anyone else could.
 It was a way of making people laugh and bringing them onside, showing he was in on the joke, too.

-After graduating from Marquette University in Milwaukee, Farley headed to Chicago where he joined Second City, the comedy training ground of Dan Aykroyd, Martin Short, Gilda Radner, and idol Belushi, whom Farley had come to admire after seeing the actor in National Lampoon’s Animal House.
-It was at Second City where he learned that big physical comedy drew big laughs.
+After graduating from Marquette University in Milwaukee, Farley headed to Chicago where he joined the Second City, the comedy training ground of Dan Aykroyd, Martin Short, Gilda Radner and his idol Belushi, whom Farley had come to admire after seeing the actor in National Lampoon’s Animal House.
+It was at the Second City where he learned that big physical comedy drew big laughs.

 “All the fat comics, they’re my favorites,” Farley said in 1997.
 “I watch them over and over again.
 The great comics can fall on their faces, but then they can say, ‘Oh, baby, you’re the greatest.’
 They show their heart and their vulnerability.”

 He would do anything for a laugh